VikVador/Ocean_FNO/README.md

 In addition to replicating their findings, this study extends its scope by attempting to enhance their results through a series of experiments involving more complex datasets.
 Furthermore, and perhaps most significantly, it delves into the use of Fourier Neural Operators for modeling subgrid-scale process contributions.
 These neural networks were recently introduced by Li et al., 2020, and have already exhibited impressive results in many areas of computational fluid dynamics.
 Hence, while building upon the foundation laid by Ross et al., 2023, this study also pioneers the use of Fourier Neural Operators in this context, subjecting them to comprehensive evaluation within the established benchmarking framework.

-In conclusion, this research not only facilitates a comprehensive grasp of the underlying physics in ocean-climate simulations but also delves into unexplored realms by leverag- ing state-of-the-art deep learning techniques for modeling subgrid-scale processes contributions.
+In conclusion, this research not only facilitates a comprehensive grasp of the underlying physics in ocean-climate simulations but also delves into unexplored realms by leveraging state-of-the-art deep learning techniques for modeling subgrid-scale processes contributions.
 The conclusive results show promise and underscore the notion that the most captivating discoveries frequently emerge at the crossroads of two captivating scientific domains.

 [1] Ross, Andrew et al. (2023).
 “Benchmarking of machine learning ocean subgrid parameterzations in an idealized model”.
 In: Journal of Advances in Modeling Earth Systems 15.1, e2022MS003258.